anhnguyenis/bankaccount_TDD/README.md

 # Test Drive a Simple Banking App

-Based on the following user stories, I will create simple banking app using test driving development processes.
+Based on the following user stories, I created a simple banking app using test driving development processes.

 ## User Stories
 ```